 Segulah hosts potluck lunches about once a month at various locations.
 We’re always looking for new nearby spaces to host the community after services.
 Attendees bring food and Segulah provides dishes and silverware – hosts need not provide food, dishes, or clean up.
 Volunteers host 20+ people comfortably within a 20-minute walk of our meeting space.

 Segulah is committed to reducing the amount of waste created and reusing dishes and utensils where possible.
 Our dishwashing team helps wash dishes after lunches.
 Read more about our potluck lunch system here.
 Our dishwashing team members wash approximately one load of dishwasher-safe plastic dishes.
 Someone will pick up the dishes from you before the next potluck.
 For the “hechsher-only” dishes, have a hechsher-only dishwasher and/or sink.
-All food served at Segulah is vegetarian.
+All food served at Segulah is dairy / parve.

 We typically have three gabbai roles on Shabbat: The floor gabbai’s responsibilities include assigning aliyot, making announcements, and generally monitoring davening.
 The gabbai rishon manages the Torah service, calls honorees, and corrects the Torah reading.
 The gabbai sheini also corrects Torah reading and keeps an eye on things during the Torah service to make sure everything is running smoothly.
 Floor gabbais arrive at 9:30am and stay until the end of service and are able to follow a script and assign honors according to community practices.
 The “Rishon” and “Sheini” gabaim have a strong background on how to correct Torah readers.
 Training available!

 Readers chant the Torah, Haftarah, or Megillah reading.
 We read the full Parasha and Haftarah during our Shabbat services.
 Our readers read Torah, Haftarah, and/or Megillah clearly, accurately, and smoothly.